atc-net/atc-cosmos/README.md

     }
     ```

-    For Azure Functions, the `AzureFunctionInitializeCosmosDatabase()` extension methid
+    For Azure Functions, the `AzureFunctionInitializeCosmosDatabase()` extension method
     can be used to execute the initialization (synchronously) like this:
     ```
     public void Configure(IWebJobsBuilder builder)